michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 46

-1. To the chief Musician for the sons of Korah, A Song upon Alamoth.God is our refuge and strength, a very present help in trouble.for: or, of
+1. To the chief Musician for the sons of Korah, A Song upon Alamoth.God is our refuge and strength, a very present help in trouble.

-2. Therefore will not we fear, though the earth be removed, and though the mountains be carried into the midst of the sea;midst…: Heb. heart of the seas
+2. Therefore will not we fear, though the earth be removed, and though the mountains be carried into the midst of the sea;

 3. Though the waters thereof roar and be troubled, though the mountains shake with the swelling thereof.
 Selah.

 4. There is a river, the streams whereof shall make glad the city of God, the holy place of the tabernacles of the most High.

-5. God is in the midst of her; she shall not be moved: God shall help her, and that right early.and…: Heb. when the morning appeareth
+5. God is in the midst of her; she shall not be moved: God shall help her, and that right early.

 6. The heathen raged, the kingdoms were moved: he uttered his voice, the earth melted.

 7. The Lord of hosts is with us; the God of Jacob is our refuge.
-Selah.our…: Heb. an high place for us
+Selah.

 8. Come, behold the works of the Lord, what desolations he hath made in the earth.